-Whether you are journalism, the music industry, or just wanting to record a conversation or lecture, iPhone has multiple audio recording apps perfect for capturing audio segments.
+Whether you are in journalism, the music industry, or just want to record a conversation or lecture, the iPhone has multiple audio recording apps perfect for capturing audio segments.
 But how do you record on an iPhone?

 How to record audio on an iPhone: To record an audio segment on an iPhone, open the Voice Memos app and press the large red button at the bottom of the screen.
 Notice that sound waves will appear as the recording starts.
 Then press the square red button on the bottom of the screen to stop the recording.

 There are many different apps to utilize besides the Voice Memos, so if you are looking for an app that comes with your iPhone, or another app from the App Store, take a look at which app would be best suited for you.

 One of the apps that comes with your iPhone made specifically to record your voice is the Voice Memos App.
 This is probably one of the easiest ways to record an audio segment.
 Open up the app, and one of two different pages will appear: the “Voice Memos” page or the “Recording” page.

 Voice Memos Page

 Your app might pull up the “Voice Memos” page, which will have two different tabs labelled “All Recordings” and “Recently Deleted.”
 There is a little folder at the bottom right of the screen with a plus sign.
 This is just a button to create another tab.
 For example, if you are doing multiple interviews with the same person, you might want to label the file under the person's name.